What You Need to Know Before Buying a Sump Pump

 You’ll never have to buy one if you purchase a house that never floods.
 And even if you do buy a house with a water problem, there may be several ways to correct it before resorting to a sump pump and pit.
 Should you decide to invest in one, put your money toward a model that is high-quality and well-reviewed—in fact, it may make sense to buy two or three!

-If the house is too good to pass—or you’re dealing with flooding after having already purchased and moved in—consider all available options to stop water from entering.
-Installing a sump pump can be messy, so another solution may be just as efficient.
-I’ve known homeowners who put in one only to abandon its use after installing an outdoor curtain drain that diverts water to a pond.
+Consider all available options to stop water from entering your home through the foundation.
+Installing a sump pump can be messy, and another solution may be just as efficient.
+For instance, I’ve known homeowners who put in a sump pump only to abandon it after installing an outdoor curtain drain that diverts water to a pond.

 Similarly, installing or repairing gutters so they don’t drain near your foundation can also make a big difference.
 And if a walkway, patio, or pool deck slopes toward your house instead of away from it, they are contributing hundreds of gallons of water to your problem.
 Some services can re-level slabs so they drain away from the house, and many types of patios can be removed and reinstalled with the proper slope without too much expense.

-If your water problem is serious (e.g., a high water table that gets higher when it rains), there’s no getting around it: You will need a sump pump.
+If your water problem is serious (e.g., a high water table that gets higher when it rains), there’s no getting around it: you’re going to need a sump pump.
 Here are some quick tips on choosing the right one for your needs:

 Secondary and Backup Sump Pumps